kellyjonbrazil/jc/docs/parsers/ping_s.md

     $ ping | jc --ping-s

-> Note: When piping `jc` output to other processes it may appear the output is hanging due to the OS pipe buffers.
+> Note: When piping `jc` converted ping output to other processes it may appear the output is hanging due to the OS pipe buffers.
 This is because `ping` output is too small to quickly fill up the buffer.
 Use the `-u` option to unbuffer the `jc` output if you would like immediate output.
 See the [readme](https://github.com/kellyjonbrazil/jc/tree/streaming#streaming-parsers) for more information.

 Usage (module):

     import jc.parsers.ping_s
-    result = jc.parsers.ping_s.parse(ping_command_output)    # result is an iterable object
+    result = jc.parsers.ping_s.parse(ping_command_output.splitlines())    # result is an iterable object
     for item in result:
         # do something